-SynoGut is a brand new all-natural supplement that is 100% organic and said to quickly and effectively soften the stool, relieve stomach pain, gas, and constipation and do so without using stimulants or controversial laxatives which can be habit-forming.
-Sounds great, so is this natural digestion supplement legit, or does it fall short of its claims and benefits?
+Update 3/4/22.
+SynoGut is an all-natural supplement that is 100% organic and said to quickly and effectively soften the stool and naturally and gently optimize the gut microbiome and in doing so, relieve stomach pain, gas, and constipation.
+The supplement contains no stimulants like caffeine or controversial laxatives like senna which can be habit-forming.
+All this sounds great, so is this natural digestion supplement, created by someone named Samuel Bart. legit, or does it fall short of its claims and benefits?
 In this honest SynoGut review, discover the ingredients, mechanism of action, how to buy SynoGut and if you need to, how to get a refund too.

-SynoGut is an all-natural herbal laxative supplement that's said to work in synergy with your microbiome to improve poor bowel movements by nourishing your gut health and improving digestion.
+SynoGut is not a prescription drug but an over-the-counter all-natural herbal laxative supplement that's said to work in synergy with your gut microbiome to improve poor bowel movements by nourishing your bowel health and improving digestion.
 It's said to be perfect for anyone with digestion problems and generally poor gut health.

 The unique formula of probiotics, prebiotics, synbiotics, fiber, and stool softeners in the supplement are touted to relieve constipation as well its signs and symptoms like gas/farting, bloating, and even help diarrhea.

-The company that makes SynoGut – which is said to be created by a chef named Samuel Bart – states the supplement is effective at quickly relieving stomach discomfort and chronic inflammation.
+The company that makes SynoGut – which was created by a professional chef named Samuel Bart – states the supplement is effective at quickly relieving stomach discomfort and chronic inflammation.
 Too much inflammation is linked to several serious diseases like colon cancer.